singh-man/books/crackingTheCoding/17_hard.md

 ```
 We know that roughly one tenth of the time, the last digit will be a 2 since it happens once in any sequence of ten numbers.
 In fact, any digit is a 2 roughly one tenth of the time.

 We say "roughly" because there are (very common) boundary conditions.
-For example, between 1 and 100, the 1O's digit is a 2 exactly 1/10ᵗʰ of the time.
-However, between  1   and 37, the 1O's digit is a 2 much more than 1/10ᵗʰ of the time.
+For example, between 1 and 100, the 10's digit is a 2 exactly 1/10ᵗʰ of the time.
+However, between  1   and 37, the 10's digit is a 2 much more than 1/10ᵗʰ of the time.

 We can work out what exactly the ratio is by looking at the three cases individually: digit < 2, digit =  2, and digit >   2.

 *Case digit< 2*

-Consider the value x  =  61523  and d  =  3, and observe that x [ d]   =  1 (that is, the dth digit of x is 1 ).
+Consider the value x  =  61523  and d  =  3, and observe that x[d] = 1 (that is, the dth digit of x is 1 ).
 There are 2s at the 3rd digit in the ranges 2000   -  2999, 12000  -  12999, 22000  -  22999, 32000  - 32999, 42000  -  42999,  and 52000  -  52999.
 We will not yet have hit the range 62000  -  62999, so there are 6000 2s total in the 3rd digit.
 This is the same amount as if we were just counting all the 2s in the 3rd digit between  1  and 60000.

 In other words, we can round down to the nearest 10ᵈ⁺¹, and then divide by 10, to compute the number of 2s in the dth digit.